peteryuhang/Computer-Systems-A-Programmer-Perspective/ch8/ch8.md

 - Each signal type has a predefined default action, which is one of the following:
   - The process terminates
   - The process terminates and dumps core
-  - The process stops (suspends) until restartede by a SIGCONT signal
+  - The process stops (suspends) until restarted by a SIGCONT signal
   - The process ignores the signal

 ```c